klondikemarlen/iris_os/README.md

 3. `bin/write_load_boot_sector.rb`

 # Testing
-- `guard` - in theory this uses the bundled version and watches your files for changes dynamically.
+- `guard` - uses the bundled version and watches your files for changes dynamically. (or `bin/guard` if you aren't using relative path hack.)
 - `bin/nasm.rb` - compiles the code in `scratchpad.asm` using the Nasm assembler.
 This is helpful for testing the results of specific commands during development.

 # Resources